fs-webcomponents/sample-app/README.md

 [FamilySearch web components](https://github.com/fs-webcomponents).
 The app is running at https://fs-wc-sample-app.herokuapp.com/.

-This simple app is not meant to be a tutorial on using Polymer.
+This sample app is not meant to be a tutorial on using Polymer.
 It is expected that you learn about Polymer first.
 This app is a demonstration of how the FamilySearch web components might be used to create a working app.
 It explores the problems of routing and state management and shows how multiple components